jskov/openapi-jaxrs-client/src/docs/Development.md

 * Import main projet.
 * Select in Package Explorer and import, import the sub modules.
-* model will fail - delte its .factorypath (again)
+* model will fail - edit its APT compiler output folder to be relative (.apt_generated + for test)

 Seems to settle.
 What a pain!